chenrosenblum/my-description/Authentication/README.md

 # Authenticated

-## Auth data - for verify the connection and the user data in "Authorization" headers
+## Auth data - for verify and the connection and the user data in "Authorization" headers

 **Parameters to be concat in header:**